GP Trainer Re-Approval.

 How do I apply for re-approval?

 - You will receive an email requesting that you complete the web application form.
-This will be directly from the web application, if you have previously submitted in this format, or from the GP approvals team.

 - You MUST keep your email address up to date with the GP approvals team.